The Landlord and Tenant Board (LTB) has three main roles:

-- What steps did the tenant take to minimize the smoke entering the unit or to rectify the problem?
+- What steps did the tenant take to minimize the smoke entering the unit or to solve the problem?

-- If the landlord was aware of the problem, and there was evidence of significant smoke infiltration, did the landlord take reasonable steps to correct the problem?
+- If the landlord knew about the problem, and there was evidence of a significant amount of smoke entering the unit, did the landlord take reasonable steps to solve the problem?

 It depends.
-In certain circumstances, involuntary exposure can definitely constitute a breach.
-See the case law section for examples.
+In certain cases, involuntary exposure to second-hand smoke can constitute a breach of reasonable enjoyment.
+See case law examples.

-Simply having second-hand smoke present in your unit would likely not be enough to successfully argue a breach.
+Simply having second-hand smoke in your unit would not be enough to successfully argue that reasonable enjoyment has been breached.
 To prove that second-hand smoke has caused a loss of reasonable enjoyment, evidence must be strong and compelling.
-The onus is on you to provide proof that the amount of smoke is frequent, on-going and significantly interfering with your use and reasonable enjoyment of the unit.
-This is not always easy to do, as there are no guidelines for what amount of smoke entering a home is considered significant or unreasonable.
-You have to demonstrate how the presence of second-hand smoke is preventing you from using your apartment in a normal way, or in a way you expected when you signed the lease.
-For example, you are not using one or more rooms in your unit because you have sealed them up with tape or caulk to prevent the smoke from infiltrating the whole apartment.
+You must provide proof that the amount of smoke is frequent, on-going and significantly interfering with your use and reasonable enjoyment of the unit.
+This is not always easy, as there are no guidelines for what amount of smoke entering a home is considered significant or unreasonable.
+You must demonstrate how second-hand smoke is preventing you from using your apartment in a normal way, or in a way you expected when you signed the lease.
+For example, if you are not using one or more rooms in your unit because you have sealed them up with tape or caulk to prevent the smoke from infiltrating the whole apartment.
 Arguments like this can be made stronger by referencing health problems experienced due to the smoke.

 In buildings where smoking is allowed, landlords should be aware that the right to smoke is not absolute.
 If tenants can show that second-hand smoke is infiltrating their home from a neighbouring unit or balcony on a frequent and on-going basis, and substantially interfering with their reasonable enjoyment, then landlords have a responsibility to remedy the situation.

-To learn more about second-hand smoke and reasonable enjoyment (or quiet/peaceful enjoyment, as it’s known in other jursidictions), download Environmental Tobacco Smoke as a Breach of the Covenant for Quiet Enjoyment by Jacob Shelley.
+To learn more about second-hand smoke and reasonable enjoyment read Environmental Tobacco Smoke as a Breach of the Covenant for Quiet Enjoyment by Jacob Shelley.

-No. You are not required to have a lawyer or agent with you at a Board hearing–you can present your own case to the adjudicator.
+You are not required to have a lawyer or agent with you at a Board hearing–you can present your own case.
 However, if you think that your case is difficult, or you would feel more comfortable if a lawyer or agent presents your case, you can hire one.
-This is a decision that you have to make.
 If you have an agent, they must have written permission from you, which says that you want them to represent you at the hearing (or in mediation).